 Lick mats are one of our favorite enrichment tools as they work wonders for anxious dogs.
-We often recommend banana (if your pup likes the taste) and putting the mat with banana and other favorite food in the freezer for a short time.
-Banana is very calming for a dog and freezing allows for more licking is it takes your pup longer to finish the food.
+We often recommend bananas (if your pup likes the taste) and putting the mat with bananas and other favorite food in the freezer for a short time.
+Banana is very calming for a dog and freezing allows for more licking if it takes your pup longer to finish the food.
 This combination is great for keeping your pups’ anxiety down.

-Mental enrichment be a simple concept, but there are endless way of achieving it.
+Mental enrichment is a simple concept, but there are endless ways of achieving it.
 There are so many ways to stimulate your dog’s senses through a variety of sounds, textures, and smells.
 Having different options is great, and having small business options is even better!

-Oumo Pet Shop is a Toronto based, woman owned small business that specializes in unique and quality pet products.
+Oumo Pet Shop is a Toronto-based, woman-owned small business that specializes in unique and quality pet products.
 They have a variety of great nose work toys in their inventory that will engage your dog’s nose and mind in many ways, from needing to unravel, “pluck”, or nuzzle.
-Some of our favorite toys include (from left to right): Avocado Cleansing Foam Toy, Pawribo Gummy Pack Toy, Pawkia Retro Cellphone Toy, and Strawberry Pawky Toy.
-And while these are dog toys, we love the nostalgia of the designs!

-They offer a variety of nose work toys of varying difficulty, all representing real life signature Korean products.
-Some of our favorite toys from their lineup include (top left to top right): Lunch Box Book, Jumbo Mandu Sniffing Mat, Paldo Noodle Bowl, and Rice Fish Roll Cake.
+They offer a variety of nose work toys of varying difficulty, all representing real-life signature Korean products.

 “A tired dog is a happy dog”, and that doesn’t always mean a 10k run!
 Physical exercise is important, but mental stimulation is equally so.
 Integrate these tips into your daily play or feeding routine and see the difference in your pup(s)!